jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (e) a consent to do something (other than in a coastal marine area) that otherwise would contravene section 15 (in this Act called a discharge permit).

 ### 87A Classes of activities
-(1) If an activity is described in this Act, regulations (including any national environmental standard), a plan, or a proposed plan as a permitted activity, a resource consent is not required for the activity if it complies with the requirements, conditions, and permissions, if any, specified in the Act, regulations, plan, or proposed plan.
+(1) If an activity is described in this Act, regulations, a plan, or a proposed plan as a permitted activity, a resource consent is not required for the activity if it complies with the requirements, conditions, and permissions, if any, specified in the Act, regulations, plan, or proposed plan.
-(2) If an activity is described in this Act, regulations (including any national environmental standard), a plan, or a proposed plan as a controlled activity, a resource consent is required for the activity and—
+(2) If an activity is described in this Act, regulations, a plan, or a proposed plan as a controlled activity, a resource consent is required for the activity and—
   (a) the consent authority must grant a resource consent except if—
     (i) section 106 or 106A applies; or
     (ii) section 55(2) of the Marine and Coastal Area (Takutai Moana) Act 2011 applies; and (b) the consent authority's power to impose conditions on the resource consent is restricted to the matters over which control is reserved (whether in its plan or proposed plan, a national environmental standard, or otherwise); and
   (c) the activity must comply with the requirements, conditions, and permissions, if any, specified in the Act, regulations, plan, or proposed plan.
-(3) If an activity is described in this Act, regulations (including any national environmental standard), a plan, or a proposed plan as a restricted discretionary activity, a resource consent is required for the activity and—
+(3) If an activity is described in this Act, regulations, a plan, or a proposed plan as a restricted discretionary activity, a resource consent is required for the activity and—
   (a) the consent authority's power to decline a consent, or to grant a consent and to impose conditions on the consent, is restricted to the matters over which discretion is restricted (whether in its plan or proposed plan, a national environmental standard, or otherwise); and
   (b) if granted, the activity must comply with the requirements, conditions, and permissions, if any, specified in the Act, regulations, plan, or proposed plan.
-(4) If an activity is described in this Act, regulations (including any national environmental standard), a plan, or a proposed plan as a discretionary activity, a resource consent is required for the activity and—
+(4) If an activity is described in this Act, regulations, a plan, or a proposed plan as a discretionary activity, a resource consent is required for the activity and—
   (a) the consent authority may decline the consent or grant the consent with or without conditions; and (b) if granted, the activity must comply with the requirements, conditions, and permissions, if any, specified in the Act, regulations, plan, or proposed plan.
 (5) If an activity is described in this Act, regulations (including a national environmental standard), a plan, or a proposed plan as a non-complying activity, a resource consent is required for the activity and the consent authority may—